genomizer/genomizer-web/README.md

 2. Setup a proxy path in your apache for /api/ to a genomizer server.
 `ProxyPass /api/ "url of java server`

+3. Edit index.php to redirect correctly to prevent root access to the project.

+##How to contribute
+Fork this project!
+3. Edit index.php to redirect correctly to prevent root access to the project.

+##How to contribute
+Fork this project!
+3. Edit index.php to redirect correctly to prevent root access to the project.

+##How to contribute
+Fork this project!